 Wales is so underrated as a country, but it has more castles per square mile than any other place in the world.
 It has a population of 3 million, of which only 20% can speak the official Welsh language, and there are 4 sheep for every person who lives there.
-It is the land of King Arthur, the birthplace of the man in which Mount Everest is named after, and it competes with Iceland for most stunning landscapes I’ve ever seen.
+It is the land of King Arthur, the birthplace of the man in which Mount Everest is named, and it competes with Iceland for the most stunning landscapes I’ve ever seen.

 1) GET YOUR MIND BLOWN BY THE STUNNING LANDSCAPES